lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 ..
 In the case of more complicated procedures, more sophisticated methodologies may be appropriate, such as multiple section headings or a list of linked procedures to be performed in the specified order.
 ..
 For highly complicated procedures, consider breaking them into separate procedure.
 Some options are a high-level procedure with links, separating into smaller procedures or utilizing the reST ``include`` directive <https://docutils.sourceforge.io/docs/ref/rst/directives.html#include>.

-In a browser open the links specified above to the environment you want to interact with.
+In a browser open the links below under the heading corresponding to the environment you want to interact with.

 For instance, open the nublado link in :ref:`NTS <Observing-Interface-Environments-NTS>` to interact with the observatory control system in that environment.